jimmy-walker/leetcode-training/string/ransom-note.md

 #Question
-Each  letter  in  the  magazine  string  can  only  be  used  once  in  your  ransom  note.
+Each  letter  in  the   string  can  only  be  used  once  in  your  ransom  note.

 #Example
 ```